jamilat/most-frequent-substring/README.md

 # most_frequent_substring
 <H1>About</H1>
 <body>
 A program written in Python as part of my Data Structures and Algorithms II class.
-This program receives a integer and String as command line input.<br><br>
+This program receives an integer and String as command line input.<br><br>
 A password with size N can be found by searching the text for the most frequent substring with N characters.
 Given the size of the password and the encoded message, determine the password following the strategy given above. <br>